kyj93790/kyj93790/README.md

 ### Hi, I'm Yejin Kim

  🐹 want to be a programmer
- 🔦 interesed in developing myself
+ 🔦 interested in developing myself
  🌱 currently learning Computer Science & Engineering in Sogang Univ.
  📕 a Cadet of 42Seoul
  📫 How to reach me: kyj93790@naver.com